attribution/analytics-wordpress/readme.txt

-=== Analytics for WordPress — by Attribution ===
+=== Attribution for WordPress ===
+Tags: analytics, attribution, attributionapp
+Requires at least: 3.6
+Tested up to: 4.0
+Stable tag: 1.0.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Analytics for WordPress lets you integrate more than 100 analytics and marketing tools with the flick of a switch.

 == Description ==

-Analytics for WordPress is the easiest way to integrate analytics and marketing tools into your WordPress site.

-Instead of installing each tool individually, just install Attribution's WordPress plugin and use Attribution to integrate third-party analytics and marketing tools.
-Once you're setup, you can swap and add new analytics services with the flick of a switch!
+Attribution for WordPress lets you easily track advertising spend, revenue and conversions across all of your marketing channels.

 Here's how it works:
-* Install the Attribution plugin
+* Install the Attribution plugin.
-* Attribution will automatically start tracking how people are using your site – what pages they view and the information they provide to you, like their emails
-* Go to the Attribution control panel, and toggle on any tool you want to try like Google Analytics, KISSmetrics and Facebook Audiences
-* Attribution will send this data along to each tool
-* The service is fully integrated into your site–zero code required!

-Get started with Analytics for WordPress today!
+* It sends user page views, user traits and revenue events to Attribution.
+* In Attribution, you can hook up your Facebook and Adwords accounts.
+* It tells you which campaigns and channels are bringing in the most customers.

 == Installation ==

 1. Go to the **Plugins > Add New** page in your WordPress admin.
 1. Search for "Attribution" and install **Attribution for WordPress**.
 1. Click **Activate Plugin**.
-1. Go to **Settings > Analytics** and enter your Attribution API key.
-(If you haven't signed up for Attribution yet, now's the time!)
+1. Go to **Settings > Attribution** and enter your Attribution Project ID.

-That's it!
-You can now turn on any analytics service with the flick of a switch in the Attribution control panel.